Business purchases can take two forms—an asset purchase or a share purchase.

 - The accounting practices of the business leading up to the sale

-In these situations, we conduct a comprehensive analysis of the past tax filings that we believe may pose a risk for as far back as we feel is necessary.
-We begin by analyzing tax filings within the statute barred period and determine if additional work beyond those years is required.
+In these situations, we conduct a comprehensive analysis of past tax filings that we believe may pose a risk as far back as we feel is necessary.
+We begin by analyzing tax filings within the statute-barred period and determine if additional work beyond those years is required.